The Mikheev Charitable Trust

 Overview

 The Mikheev Charitable Trust, established in July 2015 by Lev and Natalia Mikheev, is a private grant-making foundation with assets exceeding £7 million and annual giving of approximately £471,000.
-Founded by former physicist and hedge fund manager Lev Mikheev, who retired from finance in 2017, the trust reflects the founders' personal interests in education, longevity science, religious institutions, and cultural organizations.
+Founded by former physicist and hedge fund manager Lev Mikheev, who retired from finance in 2017, the trust reflects the founders' personal interests in education, longevity science, religious institutions, and cultural organisations.
 The trust operates through trustee discretion rather than public applications, drawing on the Mikheev family's personal connections and research to identify beneficiaries.
 In 2019, Lev Mikheev also founded the HOOKE centre for longevity research, demonstrating the family's deep commitment to advancing scientific understanding of aging.

 Funding Priorities